The Best Things To Do In Benidorm

 Balcón del Mediterráneo offers stunning views of the Mediterranean Sea and the nearby coastline.

-On any given day, you can find locals and tourists alike enjoying the view from the comfort of a bench or patio chair.
+On any given day, locals and tourists enjoy the view from the comfort of a bench or patio chair.

 La Creu de Benidorm

-La Creu de Benidorm is Benidorm’s famous cross and is situated at the top of the Sierra Gelada Natural Park.
+La Creu de Benidorm is Benidorm’s famous cross situated at the top of the Sierra Gelada Natural Park.

 The nighttime views are also incredible, with the twinkling lights of Benidorm below and the stars shining bright in the clear night sky.
-It’s definitely worth a visit to see the stunning scenery both day and night.
+It’s worth visiting to see the stunning scenery day and night.

 Golf in Benidorm is a big draw for many visitors.
 With its guaranteed excellent weather all year round, Benidorm is the perfect place to enjoy a round of golf with friends.